Scientific integrity

 If you falsify survey responses, manipulate research data, or copy text or ideas without proper citation, you commit academic misconduct.
 The university scans all submitted work for plagiarism.

 Anyone who commits or helps commit fraud or plagiarism will face disciplinary action under the Education and Examination Regulations.
-Sanctions may include:
+Depending on the nature and extent of the fraud or plagiarism committed, one or more of the following sanctions may be imposed, among others:

 Students found guilty cannot graduate cum laude, regardless of their academic performance.